ZamirOsmenaj/tomato-leaf-disease-detection-and-classification/README.md

 ---

-### Thesis Documentation

-For a more detailed understanding of the project, including GPU setup for model training, it is recommended to start by reading the thesis PDF, which is available in the repository.

----

 ### Note on Notebook File Size

 **Important:** The Jupyter notebook uploaded to this repository exceeds GitHub's rendering limit (15MB), which prevents it from being displayed directly on the platform.